poetic/cordova-mixpanel/README.md

 # cordova-mixpanel

-*ios only right now.
-Would happily accept an Android support PR*
+*iOS only right now.
+We would happily accept an Android support pull request*

+Cordova plugin that integrates the Native Mixpanel SDK in your cordova application.
+Use it to track events, people, or revenue.
+You can also display in-app notifications or surveys.

-Cordova Mixpanel plugin repository.
-It works with cordova-3.4.0.
+It works with cordova-3.4.0+

 ## Installation